uniliufeng/ComDA/README.md

 Cost: ComDA is freely available and can be downloaded from the GitHub repository (https://github.com/uniliufeng/ComDA).

-References:
+Reference:
-Liu F, Wang L, Li X, Huang C. 2019.
-ComDA: A Common Software for Nonlinear and Non-Gaussian Land Data Assimilation
+Liu F, Wang L X, Li X, Huang C L. 2020.
+ComDA: A common software for nonlinear and Non-Gaussian Land Data Assimilation.
+Environmental Modelling & Software, 10.1016/j.envsoft.2020.104638. (https://doi.org/10.1016/j.envsoft.2020.104638)

 Introducation:
 ComDA is to achieve a fast, easy-to-use, and multidisciplinary application-oriented assimilation platform.
 ComDA integrates many algorithms (including diverse Kalman and particle filters) and multiple models and observation operators (e.g., CoLM, SiB2 and AIEM, Q/h), and provides the general interfaces for accepting more operators.
 Using mixed-language programming and parallel computing technologies (OpenMP, MPI and CUDA), ComDA can assimilate various land surface variables and remote sensing observations.
 ComDA can be applied in multidisciplinary data assimilation studies.